Opendigitalradio/dablin/README.md

 window is displayed.
 It shows a slide after it has been received completely and without errors.

+While the next slide is being received, a progress bar at the bottom of the Slideshow window shows the fraction that has successfully been received so far.
+It is always updated after a new segment has arrived free from error.
+The first segments of the initial slide usually are received before the corresponding header comes by.
+In this case a pulsing bar is shown until the header is available.

 Currently the following limitations apply:

 * slideshows in a separate sub-channel are not supported (just X-PAD);